ImplFerris/pico-pico/src/joystick/index.md

 <img style="display: block; margin: auto;width:250px;" alt="joystick" src="./images/joystick.jpg"/>

 You can move the joystick knob vertically and horizontally, sending its position (X and Y axes) to the MCU (e.g., Pico).
 Additionally, the knob can be pressed down like a button.
-The joystick typically operates at 5V, but it can also be connected to 3.3V.
+The joystick typically operates at 5 V, but it can also be connected to 3.3 V.

 ## How it works?
 The joystick module has two 10K potentiometers: one for the X-axis and another for the Y-axis.
 It also includes a push button, which is visible.